Procedure Information

 - filing a code of conduct complaint with College administration.

-In cases of classroom disruption, appropriate classroom sanctions include, but are not limited to:
+In cases of repeated classroom disruption, appropriate classroom actions to maintain the integrity of the learning environment include, but are not limited to:

 - verbal warning;